nfejes/challenge-week-12/README.md

 The data could tell how wide vocabularies the Reddit user have, and at what time of day the community is most active.
+You can also learn what topics are the most discussed, and find out when some specific topic got popular in the Reddit Community.

 ## Challenge 5